Park Je-up

 Park Je-up (born March 27, 1993), known mononymously as Jeup, is a South Korean singer.
 He is the main vocalist of South Korean boy group Imfact.
-He is active as a solo artist and released his first extended play My Everything in 2024 under the KH Company, the label through which he made his solo debut with the digital single "Daystar" in 2022.
+He is active as a solo artist and released his first extended play My Everything in 2024 under the KH Company, the label through which he made his solo debut with the digital single "Daystar" recorded in 11 May 2022 and released in 3 October 2022.

 Career

 2016–2022: Debut with Imfact, I Can See Your Voice, and The Unit

 Jeup debuted as the main vocalist of five-member boy group Imfact under the now defunct Star Empire Entertainment on January 27, 2016.

 In March 2017, Jeup made a guest appearance as a mystery singer on the first episode of the fourth season of I Can See Your Voice.

 Starting from late 2017 and continuing into early 2018, Jeup appeared as a contestant on KBS' survival reality show, Idol Rebooting Project: The Unit, with Imfact group members Taeho, Ungjae, and Jian.
 Jeup was eliminated in the fifteenth episode, placing eleventh in the competition.